-- 43.1 MKCC is required by Regulation under the Act to state the principles to be applied in exercising their functions with respect to the inspection of premises; and the powers to institute criminal proceedings in respect of the offences specified. - 43.2 MKCC will take the lead in ensuring compliance with licences/permits and any relevant Gambling Commission Codes of Practice that it issues.
+- 43.1 MKCC is required by under the Gambling Act 2005 to state the principles to be applied in exercising their functions with respect to the inspection of premises; and the powers to institute criminal proceedings in respect of the offences specified. - 43.2 MKCC will take the lead in ensuring compliance with licences/permits and any relevant Gambling Commission Codes of Practice that it issues.
 The Gambling Commission will be the enforcement body for Operating and Personal Licences and illegal gambling.
-Concerns about the manufacture, supply or repair of gaming machines will be referred to the Gambling Commission for investigation as appropriate. - 43.3 In order to ensure compliance with the law, MKCC may use a risk-based inspection programme.
+Concerns about the manufacture, supply or repair of gaming machines will be referred to the Gambling Commission for investigation as appropriate. - In order to ensure compliance with the law, MKCC may use a risk-based inspection programme.
 Officers of the Council will conduct visits and inspections at a time considered appropriate; depending on if it is a programmed inspection, a complaint or is intelligence led.
-This may include test purchase or test entry operations.
-Compliance work will include consideration of any Primary Authority procedures and agreements in place. - 43.4 Factors that will influence inspection decisions will include the nature of the gambling activity taking place; the size of the premises; compliance history; intelligence received; any local area profile information; failure to undertake or comply with an adequate local risk assessment.
+This may include test purchase or test entry operations. - 43.4 Factors that will influence inspection decisions will include the nature of the gambling activity taking place; the size of the premises; compliance history; intelligence received; any local area profile information; failure to undertake or comply with an adequate local risk assessment.
 It is expected that premises licensed venues will have a copy of their local risk assessment on site and that the document is kept under review.

-43.5 In considering enforcement action, MKCC will bear in mind the Human Rights Act, in particular Article 1 Protocol 1 (peaceful enjoyment of possessions); Article 6 - right to a fair hearing; Article 8 - respect for private and family life, and Article 10 - right to freedom of expression or any successional replacement legislation.
+In considering enforcement action, MKCC will bear in mind the Human Rights Act 1998, in particular Article 1 Protocol 1 (peaceful enjoyment of possessions); Article 6 - right to a fair hearing; Article 8 - respect for private and family life, and Article 10 - right to freedom of expression or any successional replacement legislation.